-- Speeding tickets can affect your insurance and your ability to drive for years to come.
+- Speeding tickets can affect your insurance, demerit points and your ability to drive for years to come.

-Traffic ticket tip: By requesting a court date (not a early resolution or meeting with the prosecutor) you postpone the speeding ticket from appearing on your insurance.
+Speeding ticket tip: By requesting a court date (not a early resolution or meeting with the prosecutor) you postpone the speeding ticket from appearing on your insurance.
 If the trial date is past the yearly renewal date, the ticket is kept off the insurance for a year.

 Insurance Implications for Speeding Tickets

 The actual cost of a speeding ticket in Ontario can be much more than the fine on the ticket.

 Insurance companies look at the risk for any insurance policy holder.
-Insurance companies believe that if a person has speeding tickets on their driving record then chance of that person being involved in an accident or making a claim is higher than those who don’t.
+Insurance companies believe that if a driver has speeding tickets on their record, their chance of being involved in an accident or making a claim is higher than those who don’t.

+If you receive one or more speeding tickets, your insurance may be increased.
 Insurance companies are constantly looking at speeding tickets and any traffic ticket as an opportunity to increase the insurance premiums for the driver.